SonyCSLParis/web-services/README.md

 #### 3.1.
 Wikipedia API (https://en.wikipedia.org/w/api.php):

-The MediaWiki Action API is a web service that allows access to some wiki-features like authentication, page operations, and search.
-It can provide meta information about the wiki and the logged-in user.
+The MediaWiki Action API is a web service that allows access to some wiki-features.

     * (search-wikipedia "Steve McQueen")
       Function to search for a token in Wikipedia.
 To query just insert as an argument the string you are looking for.